The Sales Manager's Playbook for a Winning Team

 Understanding the individual motivations of each player is also a key attribute of a great manager.
 Salespeople can be motivated by many things other than just their commission check, and considering these factors (such as being recognized for good work, having a purpose, being part of a team, etc.) is key.
 Individuals will lean in and work harder if they know there is a clear reason to do so and their manager is speaking to their internal motivators.

-Like a sports coach who has great leadership, outstanding players, and the right plays on game day, a sales manager who has these elements in place will put the team in the best possible position to win.
+Like a sports coach who has great leadership, outstanding players, and the right plays on game day, a sales manager with a playbook that has these elements in place will put the team in the best possible position to win.

 About Ray Makela